These tips to plan a kids birthday party on a budget will help you throw your child a great birthday party without spending too much money.

 I am all about printables, there are so many options on the internet these days that you can print almost any decorative party theme!
 This is one of my top birthday party on a budget tips, bust out the scissors and glue, and get creative.
 I do my own invitations (paper or email), cupcake toppers, water bottle wrappers, banners, party favors, and even table centerpieces and cupcake towers.

-3. Food on a budget
+3. Party food on a budget

 4. Borrow what you need